wergo/WormPlay/README.md

 The application is available as a JAR file in the releases section of this repository.
 The source code is also available for those interested in exploring or modifying the application.

-## Installation
+## Installation and dependencies

-To install, simply download the content of the dist folder including the dist/lib subdirectory containing the plot package (Plot.jar).
-You will additionally need to have the Java Media Framework (jmf.jar) copied into the dist/lib folder.
+To install, simply download the content of the dist folder including the dist/lib subdirectory.
+The WormPlay packages requires these other libraries to be present in the dist/lib folder:

+- The plot package ([Plot.jar](https://iwk.mdw.ac.at/goebl/plot/Plot.jar)), already in dist/lib
+- [Java Media Framework](https://www.oracle.com/java/technologies/javase/jmf-211e-download.html) (jmf.jar) to be copied into the dist/lib folder.

 ## Usage